h8d13/Vase/README.md

 ## Prep

 You can use [rufus](https://rufus.ie/) for Winslows or [KDEImageWriter](https://apps.kde.org/isoimagewriter/) from Linux (or dd)
-> Select mbr/gpt according to your hardware (ususally gpt) And then when pressing "start" use dd mode for full copy.
+> Select mbr/gpt according to your hardware (usually gpt) And then when pressing "start" use dd mode for full copy.

 ---